Sperm donation laws by country: France

-In France, donations from a single donor may give rise to six families, but there is no limit to sibling numbers.
+In France, donations from a single donor may give rise to a maximum of 10 children.
+All new gamete donors must be open ID at 18.
+Donor conceived people may request information or get the donor name when they reach 18 years of age.

 Germany

-Legislation provides that a donor may not produce more than fifteen children through his donations.
+The German Legislation provides that a donor may not produce more than fifteen children through his donations.
 The legal position surrounding donations to single mothers and lesbians is still awaiting clarification by the courts.
 At present a donor can run the risk of paternity proceedings if his donations are used in such cases.

 Israel

 In Israel, sperm donation is mandated by the Ministry of Health.
 There are 12 authorized sperm banks and hospitals across the country, and 2 more in private research facilities.
 Only unmarried, healthy men under the age of 30 are allowed to donate sperm, and they are financially compensated for it.
 Men who want to donate must get to the hospital, pass an interview and blood-checks, cryotip and DNA checks.
 They are also prohibited from donating sperm in more than one sperm bank and they can donate a limited times (usually up to 10 children from one donor).
 Finally, anonymity is kept indefinitely; the donor would never receive information regarding offspring, and vice versa.